HanKyeol0/IoT-SmartHome-App/README.md

 # Iot SmartHome App

 IoT Smart Home Application project.
-The app was made from Flutter, except for BLE(Bluetooth Low Energy) data advertising functions, which was developed from Native part(AOS, iOS).
+The app was made by Flutter,
+except for BLE(Bluetooth Low Energy) data advertising functions, which was developed from Native part(AOS, iOS).